 You must always include your identifying information, meaning your business name and location.
 Most websites place this info in the footer, and there are email marketing tools available that make it easy.

-The subject line should be direct and not misleading in any way.
+The subject line should be direct and not be misleading in any way.
 You may be tempted to use an attention-grabber, hoping the reader will open the email, but try to refrain.

 Again, information contained in ads should be clear and not misleading.
 It is good business to include ads in your emails that appear similar to magazine or flyer advertisements.
 Easy to read with nothing hidden in the fine print.
 Here is what you all need to know about CAN-SPAM compliance.